ImpulseDoes/chameleon/README.md

 - Chameleon uses bitfields in order to store groups of binary fields
 - we store all structs in POJOs instead of classes
 - all gateway events are strict discriminated unions

+## Bugs?

+- yes, ton of 'em

+## related structs

+If possible, chameleon will attach the struct of related resources